 We must also teach our kids to be “good sports”.
 It is not enough merely to be comfortable with competition: we must handle competition graciously as well.
 When we win, do we lord our “superiority” over those we vanquish?
 Or do we thank our competitors for the competition and praise them for being worthy opponents?
 When we lose, do we become angered or sullen?
-Or do we accept loss with grace and accept it as a learning experience which can help us become more successful on our next effort.
+Or do we accept loss with grace and accept it as a learning experience that can help us become more successful in our next effort.
 We know that competition plays an important role in our relationships with those around us: gracious competition, then, fosters successful adult relationships whereas ungracious competition harms relationships.

-How are parents to teach kids about healthy competitive spirit?
+How are parents to teach kids about a healthy competitive spirit?
 The answer is to lead by example.
 When we compete comfortably and graciously, our kids learn from what they observe us doing.
 Additionally, we can (and should) speak with our kids about what we do and why we do it.
 As our kids encounter their own competitive situations, we should coach them through the situations at first . . . help them view the competition in a healthy way.
 As our kids become more experienced with competition, we need to provide them with feedback by praising them for situations well handled and redirecting them for situations that were not.

-Losses and Enthusiasm during Early Learning
+Early Learning: Losses and Enthusiasm

 Many parents debate whether to let their kids win when the kids are in the early learning stages of any competitive task.
 This subject has been debated since time immemorial.
 In this author’s opinion, initial modest (yet false) victories by a learner can encourage the learner’s interest in the task that has generated the competition.
 However, for other learners, honest defeats may be more motivating, as they strive to achieve and do better next time.
 It depends on the kids’ personalities and what motivates them.
 One thing is certain, however, once the beginner has begun to grapple with the competitive task, wise parents generally let their kids win or lose as they merit, and the parents provide counsel and feedback for future success.
 The word “generally” is used in the prior sentence for the following reason.
 If a learner is becoming discouraged sufficient to walk away from the competition, parents may consider allowing one more modest (yet false) victory.
 Again, the parents need to assess their kids and what motivates them.